libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ## Future Plans

--Create full documentation on Aetherius's Funtions
+-Create full documentation on Aetherius's Functions

 -Usage and Tip Guides for Aetherius

 -Improve Aetherius's self reflection

 -Provide more personality examples

--Detailed guide on how to initially "train" Aetherius to get a desired personality

 -Recreate World Creator with new architecture